Mahamurahti/DesignPattern-Exercises/README.md

 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

+`Note: Compositions include one or more objects that are of the same type as the compositions itself (part-whole)`

+`Note: Compositions use foreach loop to loop through their components (delegation)`
 - Structural pattern
 - Chain of Responsibility is often used in conjunction with Composite.
 In this case, when a leaf component gets a request, it may pass it through the chain of all of the parent components down to the root of the object tree.